Tevtongermany/PCR/README.md

 it's my last project in python since I want to expand my knowledge

 All my other apps like yt2file or my discord bot are going to still receive updates

+if it doesn't work for some reason, I am sorry